mmtemel/libft/README.md

 <p align="center">
 	This project is about coding a C library.<br>
-	It will contain a lot of general purpose functions your programs will rely upon.
+	It contains a lot of general purpose functions your programs will rely upon.
 </p>